Then, in 1970, hemp was outlawed as a Schedule I drug, with strict restrictions on its cultivation.

 Unfortunately, such waves of immigration have always been met with prejudice.
 Marijuana use became paired with prejudices against these immigrants and other racial minorities.
 This discrimination, in turn, led to states making marijuana illegal.
 By 1931, 29 states banned marijuana.

-Then, a few years later came the Marihuana Tax Act of 1937, signed by President Roosevelt.
+A few years later, President Roosevelt signed the Marihuana Tax Act of 1937.
 It was the first time federal criminal penalties were applied to not just marijuana but all cannabis.

 Laws on marijuana only became stricter from there on out.
 In the 1950s, the U.S. federal government established mandatory sentences for drug-related offenses.